All Episodes

 It's very visible.

-You can explore that myth in great detail and see that it was not just regarded as a mountain, but as a stream of life, a river, a luminous river of fire, the north wind or south wind welling up beneath the land of the gods, which was the entire preoccupation of ancient man.
+You can explore that myth in great detail and see that it was not just regarded as a mountain, but as a stream of life, a luminous river of fire, the north wind or south wind welling up beneath the land of the gods, which was the entire preoccupation of ancient man.

-And that's why the words for mountain will merge with the words for north wind or south wind.
+And then that's why the words for mountain will merge with the words for north wind or south wind.

 It just depends on the nature of the respective languages, which means below.

-And it will mean also, pillar.
+And it will mean also pillar.

-Wind and water, basically, are the concepts, and it's the wind, river, mountain, pillar.
+Wind and water, basically, are the concepts.

 Etymologically, the words are inseparably tied to each other in more than one language.

-And that's because, mythically, they were attaching different symbols to the same celestial phenomenon.
+And that's because mythically they were attaching different symbols to the same celestial phenomenon.

-What can I say?
+Wow, what can I say?

-Thank you for taking my call.
+Thanks for taking my call.

 Thank you for making it.